webqit/quantum-js/README.md

 setTimeout(() => setCount(10), 500);
 ```

-Stateful JS lets you acheive the same in the ordinary imperative form of the language:
+Quantum JS lets you acheive the same in the ordinary imperative form of the language:

 ```js
 let count = 5;